Dynamics of a jointly commensurate moir\'e charge density wave: Results

+\paragraph{} Having established the existence of the JC-CDW in EuTe$_4$ with steady-state measurements, we move on to investigate the dynamics of the CDW order parameter amplitude and phase using tr-XRD.
+While the intensity of a diffraction peak is often assumed to reflect only the CDW amplitude, it is also influenced by CDW phase fluctuations\cite{Zong2019EvidenceTransition,Overhauser1971ObservabilityDiffraction}.
+In analogy to the Debye-Waller effect from incoherent phonons that suppress Bragg peak intensity, incoherent CDW phase fluctuations reduce the elastic CDW scattering intensity.
+Therefore, transient changes in diffraction intensity generally represent a convolution of amplitude suppression and enhanced phase fluctuations, making their quantitative separation challenging.

-So far by scrutinizing the CDW peak profile with tr-XRD and UED, we have conclusively identified the invariance of CDW periodicity and coherence length, which reflects the emergence of shear-like topological defects in the JC-CDW.
-However, the emergence of topological defects also imposes a suppression in both CDW amplitude and phase coherence.
-It remains unknown how these important quantities behave dynamically as light-induced topological defects form.
-We now seek to monitor their dynamics for further characterization of this new type of defects (see Fig.~\ref{fig:Fig1}c and Methods) \cite{Rischel1997FemtosecondFilms,Beaud2014ATransitions,Ning2024DynamicalSuperconductor}.
-As the diffraction peak intensity is determined by both CDW amplitude as well as phase fluctuations, it is possible to retrieve the evolution of both quantities simply using tr-XRD \cite{Zong2019EvidenceTransition,Overhauser1971ObservabilityDiffraction}.
-To this end, we develop a previously overlooked analysis scheme by tracking the dynamics of the intensity of multiple CDW peaks corresponding to the same monolayer CDW order, namely the first-order ($\mathbf{q}$ peak) and second-order satellite peaks ($\mathbf{2q}$ peak).
-This approach is justified as the amplitude (Fig.~\ref{fig:Fig3}a) and phase (Fig.~\ref{fig:Fig3}b) modulations of the CDW contribute to changes in different satellite peak intensities to different extents.
-To be specific, the intensities of the first- and second-order peaks, $I_1$ and $I_2$, depend on the CDW amplitude $A$ and phase fluctuation $\Delta\phi^2$ approximately as $I_1 \sim A^2 \textup{e}^{-\frac{\Delta\phi^2}{2}}$ and $I_2 \sim (A^2 + \gamma A)^2 \textup{e}^{-2\Delta\phi^2}$, respectively, where $\gamma$ is a constant determined by the CDW wavevector and shape (Supplementary Note 4).
-Therefore, this method allows for tracking the dynamics of amplitude $A(t)$ and phase fluctuations $\Delta\phi(t)^2$ of the target CDW by simply measuring the intensity of multiple superlattice peaks ($I_1(t)$ and $I_2(t)$) without relying on multiple dedicated experimental probes.
+\paragraph{} To disentangle these two effects, we develop a previously overlooked analysis scheme by tracking the dynamics of the intensity of multiple CDW peaks corresponding to the same monolayer CDW order, namely the first-order ($\mathbf{q_1}$ peak) and second-order satellite peaks ($\mathbf{2q_1}$ peak).
+This approach is justified as the amplitude (Fig.~\ref{fig:Fig2}a) and phase fluctuation (Fig.~\ref{fig:Fig2}b) modulations of the CDW contribute to changes in different satellite peak intensities to different extents\cite{Overhauser1971ObservabilityDiffraction}.
+Quantitatively, the intensities of the first- and second-order peaks, $I_1$ and $I_2$, depend on the CDW amplitude $A$ and phase fluctuation $\Delta\phi^2$ as

+where $\gamma$ is a constant determined by the CDW wavevector and shape (Supplementary Note 2).
+Therefore, this method allows us to extract the dynamics of amplitude and phase fluctuations of the target CDW by simply measuring the intensity of multiple superlattice peaks without relying on several dedicated experimental techniques.